SAP/luigi/docs/luigi-ux-features.md

 }
 ```

-2. Call `Luigi.afterInit()` in your micro frontend once it has finished loading.
+2. Call `Luigi.afterInit()` in the Luigi Core once your initial micro frontend has finished loading.
 This command triggers the removal of the loading spinner.